 Quick Fix Two: Printer drivers need updating

-When your PC updates with security fixes or install new software your computer registry settings often change.
+When your PC updates with security fixes or installs new software, your computer registry settings often change.
 This can cause issues with devices.
-To update your printer drivers in Windows 10 (it doesn't matter if you are connected via LAN or Wifi):
+To update your printer drivers in Windows 10 (it doesn’t matter if you are connected via LAN or Wi-Fi):

 - Click Start >> Device Manager (or search device manager) >> Find printer in the list.